I was surprised to learn that 1 in 5 Americans works from home at least part-time, according to Forbes.

 4. Working too much.

 This goes along with the above.
-We tend to think of a workaholic as someone who stays late at the office and brings his work home--someone never truly off work.
+We tend to think of a workaholic as someone who stays late at the office and brings his or her work home--someone never truly off work.
 However, among my work-at-home friends, this seems to be a common problem.
 It can be difficult to unplug and walk away from work when it's always right there, waiting.

 There comes a point each day when I close my laptop, roll my chair under my desk, and know that there will be tomorrow.
 It is imperative to rest and have down time and not always be on.
 When faced with an issue outside of my regular work hours, I ask myself, can this wait?